amonsoes/online_meetings_/README.md

 python3 main.py path_to_video --vis_inter 0.0 --plot_inter 0.1
 ```

+To interrupt the analysis, click on the running video and press 'q'.
+This will open the analysis window.

-Arguments:
+#### Arguments:

-- path_to_video          - Default is '0', which will access the computer camera
+- path_to_video (Default is '0', which will access the computer camera)
-- vis_inter: set the visual analysis interval
+- vis_inter: set the visual analysis interval (Attention measuring, CNN classification)
-- plot_inter: set the plotting analysis interval
+- plot_inter: set the plotting analysis interval (Plotting in real-time attention window)

+Note that there is a performance-analysis depth tradeoff.
+To analyze more that one person, be sure to set a higher vis_inter and plot_inter.

 ## Plot